-EU PiG Grand Prix
+EU PiG Grand Prix - Now Closed

-By telling us their innovative ideas and best practices, developed in response to industry wide challenges, showing the rest of Europe the best of what they have to offer, and flying the flag for their country.
+By telling us their innovative ideas and best practices, developed in response to industry-wide challenges, they are showing the rest of Europe the best of what they have to offer, and flying the flag for their country.

-The Grand Prix identifies the top examples of best practice for each of the nominated challenges, with two new topics chosen every year for each of the project’s four key themes, and for 2018, they are:
+The Grand Prix identifies the top examples of best practice for each of the nominated challenges, with two new topics chosen every year for each of the project’s four key themes, and for 2020, they are:

 Grand Prix entry and judging

-A panel of experts for each of the project themes then run a rigorous evaluation process, looking at technical and economic factors, to narrow it down to the top five best practices, for each of the eight challenges.
+A panel of experts for each of the project themes have run a rigorous evaluation process, looking at technical and economic factors, to narrow it down to the top five best practices, for each of the eight challenges.

 Tell us your challenges